Eno-Gerguri/OCR-GCSE-Programming-Project-Task-1/README.md

 ##Bugs

 Rare Issue:

-When logging in you have a very small chance to start looping and break the program.
-If this happens please restart the program   Why is it caused? the, "Return" statements in, "Authenticate_User.py" on lines '90' and '100' sometime do not run correctly causing this bug
+When logging in you have a very small chance to start looping seemingly endlessly and break the program.

+Why is it caused?

+The, "Return" statements in, "Authenticate_User.py" on lines '90' and '100' sometime do not run correctly causing this bug for everytime you trigger that code you loop through one more time

+Solution:

+If this happens please restart the program.